bbangert/beaker/beaker/docs/configuration.rst

 installed.
 These options should then be used *instead* of the ``secret`` option listed above.

+Since 256-bit AES encryption is used, **both of these keys must be 16 characters in length**.

 encrypt_key (**required**, string)
     Encryption key to use for the AES cipher.
 This should be a fairly long randomly generated string.